 - 82,865 rooms played combined from all participants

 - 10 countries with their first ever TERPECA winners: Austria, Belgium, Canada, Czech Republic, Estonia, France, Greece, Israel, Poland, Switzerland

 About the Project

 The Top Escape Rooms Project is an attempt to find the best escape rooms in the world by leveraging the rankings of the most experienced escape room enthusiasts in the world.
-To learn more, read our call for nominators and voters and livestream announcement, and, of course, the Top Escape Rooms Project website.
+To learn more, read our call for nominators and voters and, of course, the Top Escape Rooms Project website.

 What Do You Think of the List?

 We think this is a fantastic list.
 We’re confident that all of the TERPECA winners (top 50) are worth playing.
 We know the ones we’ve played are absolutely worth a visit.

 In fact, as we read through the list, we’re confident that you can find outstanding escape room recommendations past #200.

 (There were a few rooms on the nominations list that baffled us as to why they were there, but these did not rise to the top, so other voters were probably confused too.)

 The Top Escape Rooms Project delivered a valuable collection of games that are well worth playing.